Art is vital for our development as human beings.

-I presently live in Sweden with my family, working for a company, doing all kinds of small jobs, such as carpentry, painting, gardening and as a repair man of all kinds.
-I also teach Tai chi to individuals through Skype, so they can learn from the comfort of their homes.
+I presently live in Sweden with my family, working for a company, doing gardening and as a general repairman.
+I teach Tai chi and Qi gong to individuals through Skype, so they can learn from the comfort of their homes.

 I speak Spanish, French, English, some Japanese and some Swedish.

 The latest piece